-- -If you have diesel engines, manually setoff the Halon System.
-You do this just in case the system did not go off. - -DO NOT open the engine/generator Compartment for at least ten (10) minutes to allow the Halon vapor to extinguish the fire. - -Remove your portable fire extinguisher from its mounting bracket and prepare it for use, if necessary. - -Instruct all passengers to put on their Personal Flotation Devices (PFD's) and move away from the source of the fire. - -Contact the United States Coast Guard on your VHF radio and advise of your situation and location.
-Maintain radio contact until the crises has ended and assistance has arrived. - -If the fire is successfully extinguished, examine the engine compartment components for damage.
+- Remain calm and avoid panic. - Immediately turn off all electrical power, including the engine ignition and the engine compartment ventilation blowers.
+NOTE: Do NOT turn OFF power to your VHF Radio. - DO NOT open the engine/generator compartment for at least ten (10) minutes to allow the Halon vapor to extinguish the fire. - Remove your portable fire extinguisher from its mounting bracket and prepare it for use, if necessary. - Instruct all passengers to put on their Personal Flotation Devices (PFD's) and move away from the source of the fire. - Contact the United States Coast Guard on your VHF radio and advise of your situation and location.
+Maintain radio contact until the crisis has ended and assistance has arrived. - If the fire is successfully extinguished, examine the engine compartment components for damage.
 DO NOT start your engines if any damage is noted.
-Request towing assistance to a safe harbor and contact your silverton Dealer for a thorough inspection and repairs. - -When replacing parts of the fire fighting installation only matching components shall be used, bearing the same designation or being equivalent in their technical and fire resistant capabilities.
+Request towing assistance to a safe harbor and contact your Silverton Dealer for a thorough inspection and repairs. - When replacing parts of the fire fighting installation only matching components shall be used, bearing the same designation or being equivalent in their technical and fire resistant capabilities.

-REFER to the Manufacturer's Manual for a detailed description of your AUTOMAT-IC FIRE EXTINGUISHER SYSTEM.
-Be certain to complete the Warranty card and mail to the manufacturer within 10 days of your purchase.
+There is a system override for the CM 200 System.
+REFER to the Manufacturer's Manual for a detailed description of your AUTOMATIC FIRE EXTINGUISHER SYSTEM.
+Be certain to complete the Warranty Card and mail to the manufacturer within ten (10) days of your purchase.